-7.10 Multi-rate support
+7.11 Multi-rate support

-A hub shall transmit beacons and polls that are addressed to Unconnected_Broadcast_NID at pBeaconDataRate.
+A hub shall transmit beacons at pBeaconDataRate, and Poll and T-Poll frames that are addressed to Unconnected_Broadcast_NID at the lowest data rate in the operating frequency band mandated for the underlying PHY.

 A sender shall transmit frames at data rates supported by the intended recipient(s), based on information indicated in the recipient's PHY Capability IE.